Melco Style Presents: The Black Pearl Diamond Restaurants Gastronomic Series To Commence The 2024 Events This March

-Yí of City of Dreams Macau x Xujiacai from Chengdu on March 9-10 at Yí
+Y of City of Dreams Macau x Xujiacai from Chengdu on March 9-10 at Y

 For details and reservations, please call (853) 8868 3446 or visit .